-- 1. Design the system to meet ASHRAE standards as listed in the Codes and Standards section. - 2.
-The Owner has a desire to meet an Energy Use Intensity (EUI) target of 50 KBTU/SF/Year. - Strive to achieve reduced energy consumption and carbon footprint for a high-performance library space that approaches a Net Zero Energy Building and/or Carbon Neutral Building.
+- 3. Strive to achieve reduced energy consumption and carbon footprint for a high-performance library space that approaches a Net Zero Energy Building and/or Carbon Neutral Building.
 Carbon Neutral Building needs to be defined by the design team if it is used in the design. - 4.
 Provide excellent indoor environmental quality that provides a comfortable and safe environment for all occupants. - 5.
-Provide the ability for the open library spaces to be easily modified to allow for updated layouts and exhibits. - 6.
-Incorporate design attributes related to improved HVAC system performance, space utilization, acoustical qualities, interior style, and durability of finishes. - 7.
-Meet the operation and maintenance needs for an easily serviceable, maintainable, and secure facility that has low utility and maintenance costs. - 8.
-Design the meets the Owner's project budget. - 9.
-Maintain thermal comfort in each space per ASHRAE Standard 55. - 10.
-Provide ventilation to each space per ASHRAE Standard 62.1. - 11.
-Provide acoustical controls per ASHRAE Handbooks (i.e. the Chapters on Noise and Vibration Control in HVAC Application, and Sound and Vibration in Fundamentals). - 12.
-Operate the building at positive pressure to prevent unwanted infiltration. - 13.
-HVAC systems shall comply with the ASHRAE recommendations for COVID-19. - 14.
+Incorporate design attributes related to improved HVAC system performance, space utilization, acoustical qualities, interior style, and durability of finishes. - 6.
+Meet the operation and maintenance needs for an easily serviceable, maintainable, and secure facility that has low utility and maintenance costs. - 7.
+Design that meets the Owner's project budget. - 8.
+Maintain thermal comfort in each space per ASHRAE Standard 55. - 9.
+Provide ventilation to each space per ASHRAE Standard 62.1. - 10.
+Provide acoustical controls per ASHRAE Handbooks (i.e. the Chapters on Noise and Vibration Control in HVAC Application, and Sound and Vibration in Fundamentals). - 11.
+Operate the building at positive pressure to prevent unwanted infiltration. - 12.
 Propose the optimum orientation to minimize energy consumption.
-Currently plan north is shown on the drawings.
+Currently plan North is shown on the drawings.